22-6/Learn-the-Bible-by-Heart/README.md

 The idea is to create a group and encourage the participants to learn the Bible by heart.

-In this case, we are starting with learning [Proverbs](https://www.bibleserver.com/ESV/Proverbs1).
+In this case, we are starting by learning [Proverbs](https://www.bibleserver.com/ESV/Proverbs1).

 ## Basic Stats